TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP5306/PB0A/I2C Production Setup/README.md

 # PB0A I2C Production Setup

-> Accessing PB0A I2C Interface In Power-Management Applications
+> Using PB0A I2C Interface In Power-Management Applications

 **PB0A** provides great opportunities to control and fine-tune the power management functions via a microcontroller and its *I2C* interface.